KAJ-stronauts/KAJ-stronauts.github.io/_posts/2015-02-23-meeting-notes-23-Feburary-2015.markdown

 Today, attendance was surprisingly low — there was even part of a doughnut left over; we only had five members total show up.
 Ilya, Dr. Jukes, and I worked on finishing the second revision of the simple harmonic motion machine.
 That was about it.

 Maybe next week, Shawn, Mimi, and I will work on proofing Thomas' differential equation for the simple harmonic motion machine.

+Oh, also, now that we're almost done with this machine, we need to figure out on what we want to work next.
+Give me your ideas, please, if you have any.